NEUROIMAGING / COMPUTED TOMOGRAPHY

 - IC – internal capsule (any portion)

-- I – the insular cortex
+- I – insular cortex

-- M1 – anterior MCA cortex corresponding to the frontal operculum
+- M1 – anterior MCA cortex, corresponding to the frontal operculum

 - M3 – posterior MCA cortex corresponding to the posterior temporal lobe